Top 10 Easy AI Tools for Beginners (2026)

 2. Gemini by Google

-Category: Chatbot / Google Assistant
+Category: Chatbot / Planning / Google Ecosystem

 Visit Tool

-3. NotebookLM by Google
+5. NotebookLM by Google

 Category: Research / Study Assistant